 Private mortgage loans are becoming a trend in Canada, especially for those who want to buy or renovate a home or personal loan for short-term funding.

-To add, if you’re a first-time homebuyer and self-employed, you may be turned down by traditional lenders.
+Additionally, if you’re a first-time homebuyer and self-employed, traditional lenders may turn you down.
 On the other hand, looking for a house renovation or commercial construction may also experience the same.
 However, this situation may get complicated if combined with a credit challenge.

 - Individual who lends their money.
 A family member, relative, or friend.